onsi/ginkgo/docs/index.md

 **Note** you _must_ make sure the version of the `ginkgo` cli you install is the same as the version of Ginkgo in your `go.mod` file.

+### Support Policy

+Ginkgo adheres to semantic versioning - the intent is for there to be no breaking changes along the `2.m.p` line with new functionality landing as minor releases and bug-fixes landing as patch releases (fixes are never back-ported).
+We work hard to maintain this policy however exceptions (while rare and typically minor) are possible, especially for brand new/emerging features.

+The current version of Ginkgo is guaranteed to be compatible with the currently supported versions of Go that are noted by the Go release policy i.e. N and N-1 major versions.

 ### Your First Ginkgo Suite

 Ginkgo hooks into Go's existing `testing` infrastructure.
 That means that Ginkgo specs live in `*_test.go` files, just like standard go tests.
 However, instead of using `func TestX(t *testing.T) {}` to write your tests you use the Ginkgo and Gomega DSLs.